-Injured in a Car Accident?
+Injured in a Car Accident in Portsmouth?
 Burnside Law, LLC Can Help.

 Unfortunately, car accidents happen every single day.
 Ohio motorists often find themselves in both minor and serious collisions on our state’s highways, freeways, and roads.
 Many of these accidents are caused, in some part, by negligence.
 Distracted driving, drunk driving, speeding, and other acts of negligence cause countless accidents and injuries every year.

 At Burnside Law, we are committed to holding negligent drivers responsible when their actions leave your or your loved one dealing with serious, life-altering injuries.
 Our car accident lawyers in the Tri-state area believe that you shouldn’t have to deal with the consequences of someone else’s careless or reckless behavior on your own.
 Instead, we are prepared to fight for you every step of the way.

 Common Causes of Car Accidents

 There are a variety of factors that can contribute to a car accident.
 Some of the most common causes include:

 - Driving under the influence

 - Poor road conditions

 - Reckless driving